sotte/sotte_qmk_keyboard_layout/README.md

 ```

 The right side is the real NUM layer.
-The left side is the symbol layer really,
+The left side mirrors the keys from the SYM layer which are quite useful for entering formulas.

-but is should making working with the num layer comfortable.
+Issues:

+- `()` are not as easy to use as I would like.

 ### Symbols legend